Learn Eleventy

 Now we have a better idea of what Eleventy is and have the tools we need to get started, let’s make something that we can see in the browser.

-Create a new file in your eleventy-from-scratch folder called .eleventy.js and add the following to it:
+Create a new file in your eleventy-from-scratch folder called eleventy.config.js and add the following to it:

 This is our Eleventy config file.
 It's the beating heart of your Eleventy site.
 It delegates and instructs everything that makes up the final output.

 What we've just added is the core, most basic config.
-We've exported a function which returns some settings.
-These settings tell Eleventy to look in the src folder for all of our content, templates and other source code, and tell it to use dist as the output folder.
+We have defined a default export, a function where the argument eleventyConfig provides access to Eleventy's configuration API.
+These settings tell Eleventy to look in the src/ folder for our input content, templates and other source code, and tell it to use dist/ as the output folder.

 Remember: the output will be folders and HTML pages (at the moment).